Finances and Taxes

 Ask your independent contractor for invoices

 Only pay your 1099 contractor once they’ve sent an invoice your way.
 Save every invoice for your records.
-And don’t accept any additional expense reports.
+And don’t accept any additional business expense reimbursement reports.
 Why?
 Because with great freedom comes great responsibility; expenses for their business are the responsibility of the freelancer.

 Tools to check out: